The Disco Experience

 Mobile post-purchase flow for Caraway demonstrating a redesigned offer redemption experience.
 Shows how shoppers claim a 15% off Blueland promotion through the confirmation page and follow-up email, highlighting streamlined ecommerce UX and conversion-focused design powered by Disco.

-Engagement on the original experience sat at just 0.3%.
-Most shoppers ignored offers entirely.
-We set out to make post-purchase moments feel more relevant and actionable, targeting click-through rates closer to the 1–2% seen on major platforms.
+We set out to make post-purchase moments feel relevant and useful, targeting the 1-2% click-through rates seen on major platforms.

 “Most important thing for me is seeing what I actually bought.
 I want to see where it’s going, my contact info, how much was charged.”